Provide a protocol and informed consent document for each planned study.

 The main components of a clinical protocol are described in Guidance for Industry – E6 Good Clinical Practice: Consolidated Guidance .
 Some of the information listed in this guidance document may be contained in other protocol referenced documents, such as the IB.

 The NIH-FDA Protocol Template is a highly recommended template that guides investigators through the information that should be included in a protocol.

-Informed consent documents (ICD) do not need to be included in the IND submission.
+Informed consent documents (ICD) do not need to be included in the IND submission, but it is recommended that they be included.
 If a sponsor does not submit an ICD as part of its IND submission, the review division may request and review the ICD at any time.
-The request will reference 21 CFR 312.23(a)(11), which states that if requested by the FDA, the sponsor must submit "any other relevant information needed for review of the application."
+The request will reference 21 CFR 312.23(a)(11) , which states that if requested by the FDA, the sponsor must submit "any other relevant information needed for review of the application."

 Include a statement here that informed consent will be obtained by all study participants in accordance with 21 CFR Part 50 Protection of Human Subjects.